Akuli/jou/doc/keywords.md

 ## `return`

-The `return` keyword works just like you would expect: it stops the execution of the function it's in, and in functions that are not defined with `-> None`, it must be followed by a return value.
+The `return` keyword works just like you would expect: it stops the function it's in, and in functions that are not defined with `-> None`, it must be followed by a return value.

 For example: